jd28/rollnw/issues/rollnw-client-blueprint-authoring.md

 load plus three copies before claiming or introducing a placement optimization.
 Current archive-based copying still performs per-instance allocation and wiring.

-USER DIRECTION: clone the selected object, change its ResRef/UUID, save the new blueprint, destroy the temporary clone, and refresh the project sidebar.
+SUPERSEDED USER DIRECTION: clone the selected object, change its ResRef/UUID, save the new blueprint, destroy the temporary clone, and refresh the project sidebar.
+The later decision makes UUID instance-only: temporary blueprint copies clear it, and blueprint JSON omits it.
 Undo deletes the created file and refreshes the tree.
 Save as New opens no editor tab.
-This supersedes the earlier new-blueprint UUID omission policy for Save as New.

-- Frame/data: the input is the selected Creature, Placeable, or Item and a validated destination; the output is one new file in the flat typed module namespace.
+- Frame/data: the input is any selected authored blueprint object and a validated destination; the output is one new file in the flat typed module namespace.
 The UI supplies a batch of one.
 Existing nested-item reference export rules apply.
 - Platform/cost: the owning desktop thread uses the existing full-object archive